era/elias.sh/markdown/posts/peg_and_rust.md

 With all this information, I think is possible to navigate the code and understand what is going on, even if you never used PEST or PEGs before.
 I chose PEST because it seemed the simplest library out there and the documentation was good enough.
 I hope this post contributes somehow to people that want to use PEST, but wants a bigger example than the one in their book.

+The code is available at [https://github.com/era/tinylang](https://github.com/era/tinylang).
+And since it's so easy to compile to WebAssembly, I also made a website where you can try it out [https://tinylang.elias.tools/](https://tinylang.elias.tools/).

 ## That is it

 I hope you enjoyed this trip around my pet project.